 Journal of Contemporary China, Volume 18, Issue 59 March 2009 , pages 263 - 283

-Abstract: After more than a decade of preparation, China finally passed the Anti-Monopoly Law (AML) on 30 August 2007.
-This paper examines the debate over whether or not administrative monopoly should be included in the ambit of the AML, which took place throughout the drafting process of this new law.
+Abstract: After more than a decade of preparation, China finally passed the Anti-Monopoly Law on 30 August 2007.
+This paper examines the debate over whether or not administrative monopoly should be included in the ambit of the Anti-Monopoly Law, which took place throughout the drafting process of this new law.
 Administrative monopoly refers to the abusive use of administrative power by government agencies to engage in monopolistic activities.
-Owing to the administrative nature of this type of monopoly, the intent to regulate it by an economic law, such as the AML, has stirred up much controversy.
-Having analyzed the arguments both in support of and in opposition to the inclusion, this paper suggests the need to adopt a more comprehensive scheme in tackling administrative monopoly.
-Also, the enforcement mechanism of the AML will have to be strengthened in order to prevent this new law from degenerating into 'a toothless tiger'.
+Owing to the administrative nature of this type of monopoly, the intent to regulate it by an economic law, such as the Anti-Monopoly Law, has stirred up much controversy.
+The enforcement mechanism of the Anti-Monopoly Law will have to be strengthened in order to prevent this new law from degenerating into 'a toothless tiger'.
 Furthermore, the competition law regime of China will benefit from in-depth research in overseas anti-monopoly practices.

 Monopoly and Monopolization?
 Fundamental But